Clear the Way: Tips for Shoveling Snow Safely

 Wear Proper Footwear

 While it’s not likely that you’re going to run outside in your summer flip-flops, you may be tempted to wear your most comfortable shoes while working to shovel snow.
 However, it’s most important to choose shoes that will keep your feet warm and dry.
-Otherwise, you run the risk of cold stress symptoms including frostbite or Trench Foot (a painful condition caused by feet exposed to cold water for a long period of time, which can turn the feet black and kill surface tissue.)
+Otherwise, you run the risk of cold stress symptoms, including frostbite or Trench Foot (a painful condition caused by feet exposed to cold water for a long period of time, which can turn the feet black and kill surface tissue.)

 In addition to choosing dry, warm shoes, it’s important to choose shoes with a marked tread.
 The last thing you want is to slip on a hidden piece of ice, which could easily result in an injury such as a bone fracture or concussion.